Exercising and asthma at schoolAsthma - exercise school; Exercise - induced asthma - school

 Sometimes exercise triggers asthma symptoms.
 This is called exercise-induced asthma (EIA).

-The symptoms of EIA are coughing, wheezing, a feeling of chest tightness, or shortness of breath.
-Most times, these symptoms start soon after stopping exercising.
+The symptoms of EIA are coughing, wheezing, a feeling of tightness in your chest, or shortness of breath.
+Most times, these symptoms start soon after you stop exercising.
 Some people may have symptoms after they start exercising.

-Being able to take part in recess and physical education is important for all children.
+Having asthma symptoms when exercising does not mean a student cannot or should not exercise.
+Taking part in recess, physical education (PE), and after-school sports is important for all children.
 And children with asthma should not have to sit on the side lines.
-These tips may keep your child from getting EIA at school.

-Helping a Child with Asthma Stay Active at School
+Helping a Child With Asthma Stay Active in School

 - Walk the whole distance